ayodhyaw2002/Akura_Py-library-/README.md

 python test.py

-Contributing
+## Contributing

 We welcome contributions!

-Fork the repository
+1. Fork the repository

-Create a new branch for your feature or bugfix
+2. Create a new branch for your feature or bugfix

-Submit a Pull Request
+3. Submit a Pull Request

 Please make sure your code passes tests and follows PEP8 style.

-License
+## License

 MIT License.
 See LICENSE for details.

-About
-Singlish makes it easy to work with Sinhala text in Python projects, helping developers transliterate names, addresses, and other text accurately into English phonetics.

 ---